isabella232/journeys.en/help/using/api/capping.md

 ##Use-cases

-In this section, you will find the five main use-cases that you can perform to manage the capping configuration.
+In this section, you will find the five main use-cases that you can perform to manage your capping configuration in Journey Orchestration.
-(For each use-case, a simple request/response is proposed to facilitate the understanding.)??
-Link vers le Postman collection
+To help you in your testing and configuration, a Postman environemennt annd collection are available here:

+Once downloaded and uploaded into Postman, you need to add two variables: `{JO_HOST}` and `{Base_Path}`.
+* `{JO_HOST}` :
+* `{Base_Path}` :

-UC1 : creation and deployment of a new config: list create
+Use-Case n°1: creation and deployment of a new capping configuration 1.list
-(candeploy)
-deploy
+1.create
+1.candeploy
+1.deploy

-UC2 : update and deploy a config not deployed yet: list get update
+Use-Case n°2: update and deploy a capping configuration not deployed yet 1.list
-(candeploy)
-deploy
+1.get
+1.update
+1.candeploy
+1.deploy

-UC3.1 : undeploy and delete a deployed config: list undeploy delete
+Use-Case n°3: undeploy and delete a deployed capping configuration 1.list
+1.undeploy
+1.delete

-UC3.2 : delete a deployed config (will undeploy and delete the config): list delete, with forceDelete param
+Use-Case n°4: delete a deployed configuration (will undeploy and delete the config) 1.list
+1.delete, with forceDelete param

-UC4 : update config already deployed :
+Use-Case n°5: update a capping configuration already deployed 1.list
-list
-get
-update
-undeploy
-(candeploy)
-deploy
+1.get
+1.update
+1.undeploy
+1.(candeploy)
+1.deploy